acapraru/Linear-Algebra-Library-for-Scala/README.md

 ```
   scala org.scalatest.run Testsuite
 ```
-However, in order to ensure that the unit testing is accurate you cand alo recompile the file and run it afterwards using the following 2 commands.
+However, in order to ensure that the unit testing is accurate you cand also recompile the file and run it afterwards using the following 2 commands.
 ```
   fsc Testsuite.scala
   scala org.scalatest.run Testsuite